Coherent Springer theory and the categorical Deligne-Langlands correspondence: Hochschild homology of the affine Hecke category

-For our applications, we need to work not with $\cZ/G$ but with $\cZ/\GG$.
+For our applications, we need to work not with $\cZ/G$ but with $\cZ/\GG$ (recall that $\GG = G \times \G_m$).
 The following proposition is the key technical argument we need to construct the semiorthogonal decomposition of $\Coh(\cZ/\GG)$ and hence deduce results on its homological invariants -- a graded lift of standards and costandards under Bezrukavnikov's theorem.
-It is conjectured in \cite{roma hecke} that the equivalences in Theorem~\ref{roma equiv} should have mixed versions, relating a mixed form of the Iwahori-equivariant category of $\Fl$ with a $\Gm$-equivariant version of $\Coh(\cZ/G)$, i.e. $\Coh(\cZ/\GG)$, which would immediately give us the desired result.
+It is conjectured in \cite{roma hecke} (and announced in \cite{HL}) that the equivalences in Theorem~\ref{roma equiv} should have mixed versions, relating a mixed form of the Iwahori-equivariant category of $\Fl$ with a $\Gm$-equivariant version of $\Coh(\cZ/G)$, i.e. $\Coh(\cZ/\GG)$, which would immediately give us the desired result.
 In particular, see Example 57 in \cite{roma hecke} for an expectation of what the sheaves $\Phi(\Delta_w)$ are explicitly and note that they have $\G_m$-equivariant lifts.

-\begin{prop} The objects $\Phi(\nabla_w), \Phi(\Delta_w) \in \Coh(\cZ/G)$ have lifts to objects in $\Coh(\cZ/\GG)$ for all $w \in W_a$. \end{prop} \begin{proof} We will prove the statements for the standard objects; the analogous statement for costandards follows by a similar argument.
+\begin{prop} The objects $\Phi(\nabla_w), \Phi(\Delta_w) \in \Coh(\cZ/G)$ have lifts to objects in $\Coh(\cZ/\GG)$ for all $w \in W_a$, compatible with the action of Frobenius under the equivalence in Theorem \ref{roma equiv}. \end{prop} \begin{proof} We will prove the statements for the standard objects; the statements for costandards follows similarly.
 Wakimoto sheaves are sent to twists of the diagonal $\Phi(J_\lambda) \simeq \OO_{\Delta}(\lambda)$ by Section 4.1.1 of \cite{roma hecke}, which evidently have $\G_m$-equivariant lifts.
 Convolution is evidently $\G_m$-equivariant, so the convolution of two sheaves with $\G_m$-lifts also has a $\G_m$-lift.
-Assiming that the standard objects corresponding to finite reflections have $\G_m$-lifts, by Lemma 4 of \cite{roma hecke} we can write the standard for the affine reflection as a convolution of Wakimoto sheaves and standard objects for finite reflections.
+Assuming that the standard objects corresponding to finite reflections have $\G_m$-lifts, by Lemma 4 of \cite{roma hecke} we can write the standard for the affine reflection as a convolution of Wakimoto sheaves and standard objects for finite reflections.
 Thus, we have reduced to showing that all standard objects $\Phi(\Delta_w)$ have $\G_m$-lifts for $w$ a simple finite reflection.